 Several years ago, I received a letter from Lt.
-James McCraney, who was Doug’s best friend in Vietnam.
+James McCraney, who was Doug’s friend in Vietnam.
 On the day Doug was killed, James was also a part of the same mission.

-Later, I also spoke with Lt.
+Later, I spoke with Lt.
 McCraney by phone.
-It was emotional, but it was good for both of us to talk about Doug, and I respected James and admired him for the courage it took to contact me and share his story.
+It was emotional, but it was good for both of us to talk about Doug.
+I respect James and admire him for the courage it took to contact me and share his story.
 There were some things he couldn't share, but it was an important beginning.
 He told me some day, maybe he would be able to tell me more.

 Time passed and we stayed in contact through occasional emails.
 Then I received another letter that touched me deeply.
 It was as difficult for me to read as I know it was for him to write.

 I am ready to tell you as much as I can remember about my short time with Doug.
 As I have mentioned to you before, I was a brand new 2nd Lt., not two months out of Officer Training.
 I was flown out to a remote firebase on the edge of a small, rice-growing, and very poor village.
 This firebase was so small that I can't even remember the name of it.

 As I made my way from the landing zone, (which was in the middle of a road), I saw a couple of guys walking toward me.
 One was the guy that I was to be replacing, and the other was Doc Kempf.
 Both had big smiles -- one was about to go home, and the other just seemed genuinely glad to meet me.

 I was asking him about being in country and where all he had been He stated that the infantry had been south in the area called Pineapple -- this is the Mekong Delta.
 All were glad to get out of there, since it is wet and muddy most of the time.
 It was the rainy season when I hit Nam and it would rain until November or December.